eshiettjoseph/infra-project/README.md

 # Go RESTful API
-This repository contains code that sets up a Terraform-managed infrastructure comprising of an ECR, ECS, and RDS Cluster pivotal in deploying and managing a Go Restful API.
+This repository contains code that sets up a Terraform-managed infrastructure comprising of an ECR, ECS, and RDS pivotal in deploying and managing a Go Restful API.

 # Infrastructure Overview
 This project is designed with efficiency and scalability in mind.